Accenture/generator-mario/README.md

 ### Item View
 Item view is generated via command:

-`yo aowp-marionette:itemview <item-view-name> [--directory <folder-name> --template <template-name>]`
+`yo aowp-marionette:itemview <item-view-name> [--directory <folder-name> --template <itemview-template-name>]`

-The <template-name> should be full name of already existing template.
+The <itemview-template-name> should be full name of already existing template.
 This will generate item view and reuse the specified template.

 Generated file structure: